 - The 3 C’s Method – Encourage coaches to Communicate, Collaborate, and Create with others in the coaching community for mutual learning and growth.

 - Communication Tools – Utilize technology like Skype, Google Duo, and Facebook Messenger Voicemail for efficient and personal client interactions.

 What is good coaching?

-Today, I wanted to talk to you about what goes into the making of a good coach.
+Today, I wanted to talk to you about what goes into making a good coach.
 The questions you may have are:

 Am I the right person to tell someone how to live their lives?
-Will I be able to help a client better their lives?
-Will my advice my of value to a client?
+Will I be able to help a client improve their lives?
+Will my advice be of value to a client?

 The answer to all of the questions above is all connected.
-It is important to note that coaching isn’t counselling or therapy.
+It is important to note that coaching isn’t counseling or therapy.
 It isn’t mentorship or relationship training either.